Robert R. Cupp

-Robert R. Cupp (born November 9, 1950) is an American politician who served as the Speaker of the Ohio House of Representatives until December 31, 2022.
+Robert Richard Cupp (born November 9, 1950) is an American politician who served as the Speaker of the Ohio House of Representatives from 2020 to 2022.
 He served in the House of Representatives from 2015, representing District 4 (Lima).
 He was elected as speaker on July 30, 2020, replacing Larry Householder who was removed from the position following his arrest on federal bribery charges.
+Cupp is a former justice of the Ohio Supreme Court.